 Clothing solutions when using a catheter

-Wrap around skirts may help with access when using catheter.
+Wrap-around skirts may help with access when using catheters.

-Wide leg stretch trousers may be useful as they can be pulled up to access bag for emptying.
+Wide-leg stretch trousers may be useful as they can be pulled up to access the bag for emptying.

 Clothing solutions when using a hoist to get to the toilet

 Side openings and drop panels on pants and trousers enable people to be comfortably dressed without compromising access when using a toilet sling.
 We can show you the best ones.
-All in one underwear with crotch fastenings also help when transferring to the toilet with a hoist and sling.
+All-in-one underwear with crotch fastenings also helps when transferring to the toilet with a hoist and sling.